 Depression is a leading cause or risk factor for suicide, highlighting the importance of diagnosis and treatment.
-As of 2016, around 20.8 percent of adults with a major depressive episode had serious thoughts of suicide in the past year, while 9.6 percent made suicide plans, and 3.4 percent attempted suicide.
+This is clear in the fact that in 2018 around 75 percent of suicide victims in the U.S. suffered from depression.
+As of 2020, around 34 percent of adults with a major depressive episode had serious thoughts of suicide in the past year, while 11 percent made suicide plans, and 3.6 percent attempted suicide.
 Despite the seriousness of depression, it is one of the most treatable mental disorders, with the majority of patients finding relief through medication, therapy, or life changes.
 The most common types of professionals seen for a major depressive episode are general practitioners or family doctors, psychiatrists or psychotherapists, and psychologists.
-Furthermore, as of spring 2017, around 28.6 million people in the U.S. had bought medications because of anxiety or depression, with over 28 million prescriptions of citalopram filled in 2015 alone.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date

 In the following 5 chapters, you will quickly find the 30 most important statistics relating to "Depression in the U.S.".